shippj/NetworkTraffic/README.md

 Requirements:
 - A computer with python, mysql/mariadb, php, and web server such as apache.
 A headless core2duo with 1GB ram can handle at least 100mbit/s.
-- Either a managed ethernet switch that supports port mirroring so you can mirror all packets to the sniffer computer, or 2 network ports in your computer setup as an eternet bridge.
+- Either a managed ethernet switch that supports port mirroring so you can mirror all packets to the sniffer computer, or 2 network ports in your computer setup as an ethernet bridge.

 Setup: